 What immediately strikes one is the blurring of the distinction between the internal and external.
 There has been a continuous exchange of technocrats and academicians between the GOI (and various Indian institutions) and imperialist agencies like the World Bank, IMF and Asian Development Bank (ADB).
 This became particularly noticeable from the 1980s onwards.
-Manmohan Singh, Ahluwalia himself, Raghuram Rajan, Arvind Subramanian and Arvind Panagariya and Urjit Patel-these are some of the recent examples.
+Manmohan Singh, Ahluwalia himself, Raghuram Rajan,

 52 Between 1982 and 1990 the number of "upper tranche" loans with at least 11 conditionalities grew from 5 to 60%.
 WB structural adjustment loans went up from 3 to 25% in 1981-1996.
-(EPW Volume 52, no 33, note 6 on p 92.)
+(EPW Volume 52, no 33, note 6 on p.
+92.)